INLA-RF: A Hybrid Modeling Strategy for Spatio-Temporal Environmental Data: Simulation studies

 \subsubsection{Results}

-Figures~\ref{fig:corrected_latent_field_original} and~\ref{fig:stress_point_original_corrected} present the results of INLA-RF2 when the first KLD criterion is used as stopping criterion (see Eq.~\eqref{eq:averageKLD}).
-In particular, we compare the corrected latent field ---which is the output of INLA-RF2 algorith--- and the original latent field, i.e. estimated using the base INLA model with no RF hybridization.
-Results are highlighted for some selected stress points.

-Figure~\ref{fig:corrected_latent_field_original} displays the original time series (in black) together with the posterior mean (and 95\% CI) of the corrected and original latent field.
-Moreover, zoomed-in views of the areas near the jumps are included to highlight differences.
-It can be seen that in areas near the imposed jumps, the corrected latent field provides a better estimate than the original.
+In this simulation study, the comparison focuses on the benchmark INLA-based model only.
+Figure~\ref{fig:corrected_latent_field_original} shows the simulated time series (in black) together with the posterior mean and 95\% credible interval of the corrected temporal field obtained with INLA-RF2 and of the temporal field estimated using the benchmark INLA-based model.
+Zoomed-in views around selected jumps are also included to highlight local differences.
+In the regions near the imposed jumps, the corrected latent field provides a closer fit to the true temporal trend when compared with the estimates provided by the benchmark INLA-based model.

 Figure~\ref{fig:stress_point_original_corrected} illustrates the effect of correcting the stress points using INLA-RF2.
-Specifically, it compares the latent field estimates for the 100 stress points between the original INLA model (black dots and bars for the posterior mean $95\%$ CI, respectively) and from the INLA-RF2 hybrid model (red dots and bars).
+Specifically, it compares the temporal field estimates at the 100 stress points under the benchmark INLA-based model (black dots and bars denote the posterior means and 95\% credible intervals, respectively) and under the INLA-RF2 hybrid model (red dots and bars).
 The true simulated values are shown as blue horizontal lines.
-An overall improvement in the latent field estimates can be seen after applying the latent field nodes correction via INLA-RF2.
-In fact, the corrected estimates (in red) align more closely with the true values, while the base INLA model (in black) shows noticeable bias, especially in time points characterized by a rapid change of level.
-These results highlight the ability of the INLA-RF2 hybrid model to effectively correct the latent field in targeted regions.
+Overall, applying INLA-RF2 leads to a clear improvement in the temporal field estimates at the selected stress points.
+The corrected estimates (in red) align more closely with the true values (in blue), whereas the benchmark INLA-based model (in black) shows noticeable bias, especially at time points characterized by rapid level changes.
+These results highlight the ability of INLA-RF2 to effectively correct the latent field in targeted regions.